italicize/italicize.github.io/draft.md

     'Reads each line.
     For Each objParagraph In ActiveDocument.Paragraphs
         strSpec = objParagraph.Range.Text
-        'Removes a carriage return, spaces, and a period at the end of a line.
+        'Doesn't save a carriage return, spaces, or period at the end of a line.
         If Right(strSpec, 1) = vbCr Then
             strSpec = Left(strSpec, Len(strSpec) - 1)
         End If